xiangyuan/blog/content/blog/2013/2013-05-16_ufw-firewall.rst

-public: yes
-tags: [sysadmin, firewall]
-language: en
-summary: ufw is a very easy way to configure your firewall rules, without writing iptables scripts.

 ufw – A Simple iptables Frontend
 ================================

+:tags: sysadmin, firewall
+:language: en
+:summary: ufw is a very easy way to configure your firewall rules, without writing iptables scripts.

 If you're looking for a simple frontend to iptables, you might want to take a look at ufw_.